mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

 <figure>
 	<img src="{{ site.url }}/images/portrait-single-multiple.jpg" alt="one face or multiple">
-	<figcaption>I&rsquo;ve done quite a few cats, dogs, and even a velociraptor &mdash; the stranger the better!</figcaption>
+	<figcaption>I&rsquo;ve done quite a few cats, dogs, and even a Velociraptor &mdash; the stranger the better!</figcaption>
 </figure>

 ## Making of Video